Investing Investing Basics

 Can you lose more than you invest in stocks?

-The short answer is yes, you can lose more than you invest in stocks.
-However, it depends on the type of account you have and the trading you do.
+The short answer is yes, you can lose more than you invest in stocks – but only with certain accounts and trading types.

-A cash account is a type of brokerage account that requires you to pay the entire amount of a security using cash or settled proceeds from the sale of other securities.
-With a cash account, investing on margin is prohibited.
-In other words, you can’t borrow money from the broker to purchase a security.
+A cash account is a type of brokerage account that requires you to pay the entire amount of a security using cash (or settled proceeds from the sale of other securities).
+With a cash account:

-Investors who use cash accounts cannot lose more than they invest in stocks, though they can lose their entire investment.
+• If you’re simply buying stocks and holding them in your regular brokerage account, you can’t lose more than you spent to buy the shares.
 The price of a stock can fall to zero, but you would never lose more than you invested.
 Although losing your entire investment is painful, your obligation ends there.
 You will not owe money if a stock declines in value.
 For these reasons, cash accounts are likely your best bet as a beginner investor.

 • You can’t lose more than you invest.
 Stocks purchased with a cash account are purchased outright using settled funds.
-Not only does this save you from spending beyond a limit, but you also can’t lose more than you invest in the stock.
+Not only does this save you from spending beyond your means, but you also can’t lose more than you invest in the stock.

 • It poses less risk than a margin account.
 Because you can’t lose more than you invest, cash accounts carry less risk than trading on margin.
 This gives you more control over your losses, even when stock prices fall.